4th Multidisciplinary International Symposium on

 Call for Papers

-After three successful editions, the Multidisciplinary International Symposium on Disinformation in Open Online Media (MISDOOM) returns for a 4th edition, this time hosted as a hybrid conference by Boise State University in October 11-12, 2022.
-Accepted submissions can be presented in-person or online as well as attendance can be in-person or online.
-Depending on the pandemic status, the conference may move online.
+After three successful editions, the Multidisciplinary International Symposium on Disinformation in Open Online Media (MISDOOM) returns for a 4th edition, this time hosted as fully virtual conference by Boise State University in October 11-12, 2022.

 The symposium brings together researchers from multiple disciplines, including communication science, computer science, computational social science, political science, psychology, journalism, and media studies, as well as industry and practitioners in journalism and online media.